HaoHuang0527/Haohuang0527.github.io/_pages/about.md

 ------
 Honour

+Spring 2024: The BDR Scholarship - Academic Performance

+Fall 2023: The BDR Scholarship - Academic Performance

-2023: Dean's List for the School of Engineering
+Spring 2023: Dean's List for the School of Engineering

+Fall 2022: Dean's List for the School of Engineering

 2021: Second prize of Guangdong Province in the 37th Chinese Mathematical Olympiad